 When deciding in which state to establish your business, there are numerous factors you should consider, including the legal requirements, which can vary considerably from state to state.
 These regulations also vary if you are setting up an offshore company.

-We cannot definitively answer the question ‘what’s the best state to start a business’ because it depends on your individual situation and business goals.
+We cannot definitively answer the question ‘what’s the best state to start a business in the USA’ because it depends on your individual situation and business goals.
 However, we would like to take this opportunity to highlight the benefits of setting up a company in the Sunshine State, Florida.

 The advantages of setting up your business in Florida include: